 6. Clean Air Ducts

 Keeping your heating and/or cooling ventilation systems clean and running smoothly is essential for a healthy environment.
-Change the filters for your system regularly to prevent unhealthy particles in the air circulating through your home.
+Change the filters for your system regularly to prevent unhealthy particles in the air from circulating through your home.

 Even if you are consistently changing the filters and limiting dust and dirt in your home, allergens can accumulate in your air ducts.
 Hire a professional to come twice a year to clean air ducts and remove the hazardous particles.